 When a dental filling is needed, there are different material options that your dentist can choose from to fix the tooth.
 Each dental filling material has advantages and disadvantages and there are different factors that can influence which one is used.
 Some factors include where the tooth is located in the mouth, how the teeth bite together, and how big or small the filling will be.

 Your dentist will give you advice on dental filling options and what kind of dental filling is best for you.
 This could be different for each tooth.

 Dental amalgam is a silver-coloured filling material.
 It is made of mercury, silver, copper, zinc and tin.
-It has been used as a filling material to fix teeth for over 150 years and has one of the longest life-expectancies of dental filling materials.
-Over time, it has also been the subject of extensive research.
+It has been used as a filling material to fix teeth for over 150 years and has one of the longest life expectancies of dental filling materials.
+Dentists and scientists have done a lot of research on dental amalgam.

-Amalgam was commonly used by dentists in the 1990’s.
-These days it is used less commonly with some dental practices no longer using it at all.
-Amalgam is strong and long-lasting, however more tooth structure needs to be cut away to fix the tooth with an amalgam filling.
+Amalgam was commonly used in dental fillings by dentists in the 1990s.
+These days it is less commonly used.
+Some dental clinics choose not to use it at all.
+Amalgam is strong and long-lasting, but more tooth structure needs to be cut away to fix a tooth with an amalgam filling.
 This is because the amalgam is held in place by the shape of the cavity that is cut into the tooth.
-Amalgam does not stick to the tooth surface like white filling materials, such as composite resin.
+Amalgam does not stick to the tooth surface like white filling materials do.

 A dental amalgam filling in a molar tooth.
 Getty Images.

 "Should I have my amalgam fillings removed?" is a commonly asked question.
 Read more about this here.